Mr-Zamora/JSON-to-SQL/COMPARE.md

 ## Exercise 6: Data Integrity

-1. Restart both applications
+1. Restart all applications

 2. Start a bulk insert with a large number:
-   - Select option `7` in both terminals
+   - Select option `7` in each terminal
    - Enter `1000` as the number of items

 3. While items are being added, interrupt one or both applications:
    - Press Ctrl+C to terminate the process

-4. Restart both applications and check the data:
+4. Restart all applications and check the data:
    - **JSON**: May have partial data (some items added, some not)
    - **SQL**: Transaction ensures either all items are added or none
+   - **SQLAlchemy ORM**: Session commit wraps operations in a transaction for all-or-nothing behavior

 **Learning Points:**
 - SQL transactions provide atomicity (all-or-nothing operations)